 We do know that most new job creation is expected to be in occupations requiring considerable education and training.
-Management skills, which are usually gained through experience following a period of formal education and training, will account for about 9 percent of all new jobs.
+Management skills, which are usually gained through experience following a period of formal education and training, will account for about 11 per cent of all new jobs.

-Occupations requiring a university degree are expected to account for 26 percent of new jobs and those with extensive post-secondary but less than university degree requirements will account for 35 percent of new jobs.
+Occupations requiring a university degree are expected to account for 25 per cent of new jobs and those with extensive post-secondary but less than university degree requirements will account for 35 per cent of new jobs.

-Occupations requiring high school and/or occupation-specific training are expected to account for 22 percent of new jobs.
-In this category, the jobs expected to have the best prospects to 2013 are:
+Occupations requiring high school and/or occupation-specific training are expected to account for 19 per cent of new jobs.

-The smallest contribution to new jobs - 8 percent - will come from occupations that require only short on-the-job training without a secondary school diploma.
+The smallest contribution to new jobs – 9 per cent – will come from occupations that require only short on-the-job training without a secondary school diploma.